Quickstart: Create a database in Azure SQL Database with ledger enabled

-For Server, select Create new, and fill out the New server form with the following values:
+For Server, select Create new.
+Fill out the New server form with the following values:

 - Server admin login: Enter azureuser.

-- Password: Enter a password that meets requirements, and enter it again in the Confirm password field.
+- Password: Enter a password that meets requirements.
+Enter it again in the Confirm password box.

 - Location: Select a location from the dropdown list.

-- Select Allow Azure services to access this server option to enable access to digest storage.
+- Allow Azure services to access this server: Select this option to enable access to digest storage.

 Leave Want to use SQL elastic pool set to No.

 Under Compute + storage, select Configure database.